Skip To Main Content

 1949

-Sigrid Ott launched the summer "Yank Campus", the first of the International Ranger Campus, for the children of US military families throughout Europe.
+in 1949, Sigrid Ott launched the summer "Yank Campus", the first of the International Ranger Campuses for the children of US military families throughout Europe.

 1960

-First meeting of the Swiss company, Leysin American School SA (LASSA) at Grand Hotel.
-Contract was signed to rent Savoy building.
+The First meeting of the Swiss company, Leysin American School SA (LASSA) at the Grand Hotel.
+The Contract was signed to rent the Savoy building.

 1961